LA County votes to create plan to close Men's Central Jail on heels of massive budget cuts

 Officials say the aging facility consistently ranks as one of the worst in the country but the proposal drew considerable push back before it was voted on.

 "(These) are dangerous, dangerous offenders that will be released back into our communities.
-It's unacceptable," said Patricia Wenskunas, founder of Crime Stoppers, an organization that represents crime victims and their families.
+It's unacceptable," said Patricia Wenskunas, founder of Crime Survivors, an organization that represents crime victims and their families.

+Sheriff Alex Villanueva tweeted his disapproval shortly after the vote came out.

+The @LACountyBOS believes the most vulnerable @CountyofLA population are criminal offenders.
+I believe our most vulnerable are the victims of crime.— Alex Villanueva (@LACoSheriff) July 7, 2020

+Supervisor Solis said the move is a step forward for efforts to reshape the county's approach to community health and public safety.
+She added it would fast track plans for permanent supportive housing units at "Restorative Care Villages situated on County health campuses."

+"L.A.
+County is prioritizing our 'care first, jails last' approach to criminal justice to demonstration our commitment to racial and economic justice," she said in a written statement.
+"Closing Men's Central Jail will restore dignity to our communities.
+People are not made whole locked up in a decrepit cell."

-The consideration comes as county officials look for ways to rely less on law enforcement and incarceration.
+The vote comes as county officials look for ways to rely less on law enforcement and incarceration.

 Critics, including families of crime victims, fear the cuts could result in the elimination of the Special Victims Bureau and other detective units.

 "We understand there are budget cuts and budgets that have to be met.
-We understand that because we run a household, but we don't want to put at risk the rest of the community," said Richard Walker, a father of a murder vicitm.
+We understand that because we run a household, but we don't want to put at risk the rest of the community," said Richard Walker, the father of a murder victim.

-Note: CORRECTION: An earlier version of this story identified Patricia Wenskunas as the founder of Crime Stoppers.
-She is the founder of Crime Survivors.